ViktorEdman/cloudflare-automatic-dns-update/README.md

 This script does three things:

-1.Checks your external IP
+1. Checks your external IP
-2.Checks your domain's A-record
+2. Checks your domain's A-record
-3.If these match, no action is taken, if they do not match, the A-record is updated.
+3. If these match, no action is taken, if they do not match, the A-record is updated.

 Perfect for servers deployed to dynamic IP:s!